godiard/help-activity/source/how_to_help.rst

 ::

- cd mainline
+ cd help-activity
  cd source
  cp index.rst index.rst.ori

-Above, we have changed directory into mainline, changed directory into source, and copied ``index.rst`` to a new file named ``index.rst.ori``
+Above, we have changed directory into help-activity, changed directory into source, and copied ``index.rst`` to a new file named ``index.rst.ori``

 2. Before proceeding make sure you are familiar with how to restore your index from the backup, in case you damage your Help index.

-3. Open ``~/mainline/source/index.rst`` with a text editor.
+3. Open ``~/help-activity/source/index.rst`` with a text editor.
 Notice the line spacing (lines of white space especially) and indents.
 They are very important to maintain.

 4. Scroll down ``index.rst`` right to the bottom of the page.
 Put the cursor at the front of the last line.
 Using the arrow keys you will see that the indent is 4 "spaces", it is not "Tab".